prisms-center/CASMcode_docs/_formats/casm/enumerator/DoFSpace.md

 ### Description

-A degrees of freedom (DoF) space is a subset of the crystal states allowed by a [Prim].
+A degrees of freedom (DoF) space is a subset of the space of crystal states allowed by a [Prim].

 #### Defining a DoF space